volfpeter/install-guides/elementary-os-6.md

 - Go to `flathub.org` and install an application to add the Flathub remote to AppCenter.
 - Open AppCenter and update everything.
 - Open Terminal and install possibly missing drivers (NVidia for example): `sudo ubuntu-drivers install`.
-- Go to Settings -> Power and disable automatic display brightness adjusment.
+- Go to Settings -> Power and disable automatic display brightness adjustment.
 - Go to Settings -> Mouse & Touchpad -> Touchpad and turn off natural scrolling.
 - Right click on the Dock in an empty part and select Prefereces.
 Change Position to whatever you prefer.
 - Go to Settings -> Keyboard.
 Disable Super key behaviour, disable layout switch, replace the Close shortcut with Super+Q